Setup Wizard

 Infrastructure Actions

-• Run Smoke Test – end-to-end connectivity test for Copilot
+- Run Smoke Test – end-to-end connectivity test

 Identity Setup (Web Dashboard)